Standards of Progress

 - Consortium Credits: Credits for which financial aid is received under a consortium agreement shall be included in the cumulative GPA, completion percentage, and maximum time-frame calculations.

-- Developmental Credits: Developmental credits (courses numbered under 1000) shall be included in the cumulative GPA and completion percentage calculations.
+- Developmental Credits: Developmental credits (courses numbered under 1000) shall be included in the cumulative GPA.
+These credits are excluded from the completion percentage calculations.
 Up to 30 developmental credits shall be excluded from maximum timeframe calculation.

 - Repeated Courses: Students may repeat a course for the purpose of achieving a higher grade or to review course material.
 Repeat courses shall be included in the earned completion percentage and maximum time frame calculations.
 With the exception of those courses designated as repeatable, only the highest grade of a repeated course shall be used in the GPA calculation.
 Students shall not be permitted to receive financial aid for more than one repetition of a previously passed (A, B, C, D, pass) course unless the course was designed to be repeated.